Home » Guides » General » Tools To Make Holes In Wood Of All Shapes and Sizes

 • Perfect round holes up to 6″ in diameter

-No workshop is complete without at least one set of hole saw kits.
+Every workshop is complete with at least one set of hole saw kits.

-• In fact, one of the best tools for making the popular corn-hole board holes is, you guessed it, a 6″ hole saw.
+• In fact, one of the best tools for making the famous corn-hole board holes is, you guessed it, a 6″ hole saw.

 • Looking to cut a hole in a thick piece of wood?
 Use a hole saw with a deep “throat” that will go through deep material

-• Lastly, to avoid chipping the bottom of the wood surface, once the pilot bit is through the wood just reverse the bit.
-This has the added bonus of not jamming the wood deep in the hole saw.
+• Lastly, to avoid chipping the bottom of the wood surface, reverse the bit once the pilot bit is through the wood.
+This has the bonus of not jamming the wood deep in the hole saw.

 2.Pilot Bits For Drilling Screw Holes